prernasahu98/rule-engine/README.md

 A user can also delete any particular subrule using the `delete` button.<br>
 To combine the multiple subrules into a single rule the user can select `any` or `all` condition and click on `add rule` button.<br>
 The user will be able to see the single just rule below the form in a python readable format.<br>
-The user can also edit or delete any particular rule from the list of rules by selecting an action `edit` or `delete`.
+If a user wants to edit/delete any particular rule from the list of rules then it can be done by selecting an action `edit` or `delete`.<br>
+The user can save the changes after editing a subrule or they can delete it using `save` or `delete` button.
+They can also add a new subrule using `add subrule` button.<br>
+To save the changes user has to click on update, which will also update that particular rule in the list of rules.<br>
+To submit the form a user has to `confirm` it and then click on `submit` button.

 ## Development server